SkyVence/LesClairrs/docs/ui-actions.md

 Key concepts
 -
-- `ui.Msg` — messages representing events (key presses, window resize, animation tick, network responses).
+- `engine.Msg` — messages representing events (key presses, window resize, animation tick, network responses).
-- `ui.Cmd` — a function that performs side-effects (timers, IO) and may send messages back to the program.
+- `engine.Cmd` — a function that performs side-effects (timers, IO) and may send messages back to the program.
 - `Model.Update(msg)` — receives messages, updates state, and returns an updated model and a command.
 - `Model.View()` — returns the view string to render the current state.